CaroSerrano/Inventory-API/README.md

    2. Manager:

 Has access to all inventory operations, but cannot manage users or modify roles.
 Can view, add, edit, and delete products and manage inventory.
-Can generate inventory reports.

-   3. Employee:
+   1. Employee:

 Can view and update inventory.
 Can add new products, but cannot delete them.